yepedraza/yepedraza.github.io/projects/nxtWordPred.md

 {% gist e66c897bf4500338dcc175a109120d48 %}

-Then I find the size of the *word index* to later use it as a criterion to convert the output data into categorical variables and create the input and output data of the model with the text sequences before the creation of data sequences
+Then I find the size of the *word index* to later use it as a criterion to convert the output data into categorical variables and next I create the input and output data of the model with the text sequences before the creation of data sequences

 {% gist 46192b0bcf326e836715b6b5e9728a2a %}